ebellocchia/telegram_payment_bot/README.md

 The messages sent by the bot on Telegram can be translated into different languages (the default language is English) by providing a custom XML file.\
 The XML file path is specified in the configuration file (`app_lang_file` field).\
-An example XML file in italian is provided in the folder *app/lang*.
+An example XML file in Italian is provided in the folder *app/lang*.

 # License